 She was my first and only love, the best of who I am and can be.
 He was my precious boy, lean and beautiful and vital.
 It was the day of my birth, my celebration, and I reveled in the joy of a moment that surpassed time itself to hang like glowing stars in the heavens.
 They danced and spun, and not even the finest meal had filled me so fully and satisfied me so completely.

 That experience only made the next more real.
 Another speck, this time on the boy.
 We tried to be strong.
-We could not.
+We couldn’t.
 I fell to my knees, weeping, begging God to spare him.
-Thankfully, the boy was strong.
-He has always been strong.
-He was very young but perceptive; he knew something was terribly wrong.
+The boy was very young but perceptive; he knew something was wrong.
+Thankfully, he was strong.
 I swelled with pride as he faced everything with bravery.
 In the end, he was going to be fine.
-Again, we had been given a second chance.
+Again, we’d been given a second chance.

 The mother still dances with the boy.
 As long as I live, they will step and whirl, in rhythm to my heart’s beat.
 And my soul will be well.